fariezfik/css-exercises/foundations/intro-to-css/02-class-id-selectors/README.md

 ### Self Check
 - Do the odd numbered `p` elements share a class?
+YES,p share a class
 - Do the even numbered `div` elements have unique IDs?
+YES, div have 2 different id
 - Does the Number 3 element have multiple classes?
+YES, number 3 have multiple classes.